Why are pet vaccinations important?

 Kitten vaccination/puppy vaccination ‘Starter’ pack

-£70: includes both doses of vaccine, microchipping, flea and worm treatment
+£75: includes both doses of vaccine, microchipping, flea and worm treatment.
+More information can be found on our prices page.

 £24 when the first vaccine was done at Animal Trust, if not taking up the ‘Starter Pack’ (without microchip, flea or worming)